pmj/virtio-net-osx/readme.md

 runtime, using `kextunload /System/Library/Extensions/virtio-net.kext`.
 This is useful for upgrading to newer versions without rebooting.

-Version 0.9.2 was released over one and a half years ago, and I haven't made any updates since, as it has worked fine.
+Version 0.9.2 was released in 2011, and the updates since have been bug fixes rather than feature enhancements.
-However, as I am now (March 2013) also using KVM, I'm strongly considering implementing drivers for more devices in the Virtio family and beyond.
+However, as I am now also using KVM, I'm strongly considering implementing drivers for more devices in the Virtio family and beyond.
 Of particular interest are:

  * **Memory Balloon** - For dynamically varying the amount of memory assigned to the virtual machine.